javidmedina/javidmedina/README.md

 ## yoo 👋

 My name is javid, and I’ve been passionate about information technology for a long time.
 I hope to attend MIT one day to study and turn my ideas relating to I.T into real, working projects.
-I’ve built several projects so far, and I’m currently developing an operating system called LucidOS.
+I’ve built several projects so far, and I’m currently developing an operating system called LucidOS, beta coming soon.

 <!--\Here are some ideas to get you started: